it-recruitment-code-of-conduct/it-recruitment-code-of-conduct/README.md

 4. do your changes of the README.md & commit
 5. push to your fork
 6. create pull request of your feature branch on `it-recruitment-code-of-conduct/it-recruitment-code-of-conduct`
+7. community will have a discussion on your proposal and if agreed you have valid point we will merge your Pull Request

 * https://help.github.com/articles/fork-a-repo/
 * https://www.atlassian.com/git/tutorials/comparing-workflows/